tvdtb/java-ci-docker/README.md

 Create a repository

 * Server Administration -> Blob stores -> Create a blob store, e.g. `my-store`
-* Server Administration -> Repositories -> Create a hosted repository of type `maven2/hosted` e.g. `ci-java` using the created blob store and version policy `mixed`
+* Server Administration -> Repositories -> Create a hosted repository of type `maven2/hosted` e.g. `ci-java-releases` and `ci-java-snapshots` using the created blob store and matching version policy
 * Modify repository `maven-public` and add `ci-java`
-* For e.g. Spring Boot create a proxied m2-repository for `https://repo.spring.io/release/` and add this to `maven-public` as well
+* For e.g. Spring Boot create a proxied m2-repository  `maven2-spring`for `https://repo.spring.io/release/` and add this to
+`maven-public` as well
 * Create a role eg. `nx-java`
 * Assign Privilege `nx-repository-view-`[repository-type]`-`[repository-name]`-*`
 * Assign Roles `nx-anonymous`
 * Create User `nx-java`
 * Assign created group `nx-java`
-* Try to login using the new user using the Web UI
+* Try to login using the new user using the Web UI http://host.docker.internal/nexus/ (e.g. in a private browser tab)

 For documentation see